logoassistant-ui

 It's the foundation that powers all assistant-ui primitives.
 When the built-in components don't meet your needs, you can use the Context API to create custom components with the same capabilities.

 The Context API is backed by the runtime you provide to <AssistantRuntimeProvider>.
-This runtime acts as a unified store that manages all assistant state, handles actions, and dispatches events.
+This runtime acts as a unified store that manages all assistant state, handles actions, and dispatches events across your entire application.

 Core Concepts